q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 {{% /note %}}

-### Introducing IoT Center

-The IoT Center architecture has four layers:

-- **InfluxDB API**: InfluxDB v2 API.
-- **IoT device**: Virtual or physical devices write IoT data to the InfluxDB API.
-- **IoT Center UI**: User interface sends requests to IoT Center server and renders views for the browser.
-- **IoT Center server**: Server and API receives requests from the UI, sends requests to InfluxDB, and processes responses from InfluxDB.

 ## Install IoT Center

-Use `git` to clone the IoT Center repository to your machine.
+1. Use `git` to clone the IoT Center repository to your machine.

   `git clone git@github.com:bonitoo-io/iot-center-v2.git`

+2. Use `npm install` (included with Node.JS) or `yarn install` to install dependencies for IoT Center.

+   'npm install'

 ## Install InfluxDB

-If you don't already have an InfluxDB instance, [create an InfluxDB Cloud account or install InfluxDB OSS]().
+If you don't already have an InfluxDB instance, [create an InfluxDB Cloud account](https://www.influxdata.com/products/influxdb-cloud/) or [install InfluxDB OSS](https://www.influxdata.com/products/influxdb/).

 ## Setup InfluxDB